alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 ## Account Factory

-> With the account factory you can provision new accounts and enroll existing accounts, and you can standardize your account and network configurations for creating multiple accounts.
+> With the account factory you can provision new accounts and enrols existing accounts, and you can standardize your account and network configurations for creating multiple accounts.

 You can update the AWS Control Tower service to the Network configuration to define how VPCs will be created.
 When you save the changes, the defined configurations will be published to **AWS Service Catalog** as a product.